The Fingers of Thomas

 The spirituality of the Fingers of Thomas

 They carry on the sense of humour that the apostle showed, having seen that it provides a first step towards a cure when fear of the occult has become a world in itself.
-The ‘Fingers’ came to realise that experiences of Satanism often go hand in hand with experiences of alienation, rejection and conflicts in families and schools.
 As apostles they aim to be peace builders and agents of reconciliation.

 When and where do the "Fingers" meet?